Beyond-jQuery/book/manuscript/async-tasks.md

 ## Async iterators: A better way to control asynchronous loops

-%% What are async iterators (async functions + generators)
+%% What are async iterators (mix of async functions & generators)

-### An example of when we might find ourselves looping over async data
+%% Spec status
+%% Why would you use these?

+### An introduction to ECMAScript 6 generator functions

+%% Spec status
+%% Use cases
+%% Examples

+### Elegant support for asynchronous loops with async iterators

-%% Solving this with bare promises
+%% Loop with async values using bare promises
-%% Solving this with async functions
+%% Solving this with async iterators

-### Making life easier w/ async iterators

 ### Browser support